soratidus999/allianceauth/docs/features/corpstats.md

  - main characters and their alts
  - registered characters and their main character
  - unregistered characters
+ - member tracking

 Each view contains a sortable and searchable table.
 The number of listings shown can be increased with a dropdown selector.
 Pages can be changed using the controls on the bottom-right of the table.
 Each list is searchable at the top-right.
 Tables can be re-ordered by clicking on column headings.

+Lists are constructed when the Corp Stats is updated: if it's been a while they may not be accurate.

 ![table control locations](/_static/images/features/corpstats/table_controls.png)